I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxprocs/nf-rxprocs-rxpreparetoreparsesymboliclink.md

 <p>The value of the <i>ReparseRequired</i> parameter assumes significance only if STATUS_SUCCESS is returned from this routine.
 If <i>ReparseRequired</i> is <b>FALSE</b>, this implies that no reparse attempt is required and the symbolic link file itself should be manipulated as opposed to the target of the link.
 If <i>ReparseRequired</i> is <b>TRUE</b>, this implies that a reparse attempt was successfully setup.
 In such cases, it is imperative that the network mini redirector returns STATUS_REPARSE for the associated <b>MRxCreate</b> call.
 RDBSS will initiate a check for this condition. </p>

-<p>The <b>RxPrepareToReparseSymbolicLink</b> routine would only be used by a network mini-redirector that supports symbolic links and uses reparse points to implement symbolic links.
-The <b>RxPrepareToReparseSymbolicLink</b> routine would normally be called by a network mini-redirector from its <b>MrxCreate</b> callback routine.</p>

-<p>The <i>SymbolicLinkEmbeddedInOldPath</i> parameter passed to this routine is very important.
-To preserve the correct semantics, it should be carefully used.
-For example, consider the old path \A\B\C\D where C happens to be a symbolic link.
-In this case, the symbolic link is embedded in the path and <i>SymbolicLinkEmbeddedInOldPath</i> should be set to <b>TRUE</b>.
-In contrast, this is very different from the case when D happens to be a symbolic link.
-In the former case, the reparse constitutes an intermediate step.
-In the second example, the reparse constitutes the final step of the name resolution and <i>SymbolicLinkEmbeddedInOldPath</i> should be set to <b>FALSE</b>.</p>

-<p>If DELETE access is specified, the open or create operation is denied for all cases in which the symbolic link is not embedded.
-It is possible that if DELETE access were the only one specified, then the open attempt must succeed without reparse.
-This conforms UNIX symbolic link semantics.</p>

-<p>As part of this routine, <i>RxContext</i> is also tagged appropriately.
-This ensures that the return value can be crosschecked with the invocation of this routine.
-Once <b>RxPrepareToReparseSymbolicLink</b> is invoked, the network mini redirector has to return STATUS_REPARSE.</p>

-<p>The value of the <i>ReparseRequired</i> parameter assumes significance only if STATUS_SUCCESS is returned from this routine.
-If <i>ReparseRequired</i> is <b>FALSE</b>, this implies that no reparse attempt is required and the symbolic link file itself should be manipulated as opposed to the target of the link.
-If <i>ReparseRequired</i> is <b>TRUE</b>, this implies that a reparse attempt was successfully setup.
-In such cases, it is imperative that the network mini redirector returns STATUS_REPARSE for the associated <b>MRxCreate</b> call.
-RDBSS will initiate a check for this condition. </p>

 ## -requirements
 <table>
 <tr>